U.S. budget caps could complicate Israel's missile funding request

 It remains unclear if deficit hawks in the Republican-controlled Congress will agree to lift the budget caps.

-Israeli officials last week asked lawmakers for $41.2 million for the short-range Iron Dome rocket interceptor, which has already received over $1.2 billion in U.S. funding, and $268 million for further development of the longer-range David's Sling and Arrow 3 missile defense programs.
+Israeli officials last week asked lawmakers for $41.2 million for the short-range Iron Dome rocket interceptor, which has already received more than $1.2 billion in U.S. funding, and $268 million for further development of the longer-range David's Sling and Arrow 3 missile defense programs.

 They also requested $165 million for initial procurement of both systems, said two aides familiar with the request.